Latest news shows NHS has little desire to learn

 Reading press reports it seems that patients can still be in the wrong, especially if we dare to question how we are treated.

 You can feel lonely when confronted by medical professionals telling you “no-one else has complained”.
 You begin to question your own judgement.
+But if there were 800 ‘incidents’, didn’t it occur to anyone with 6-figure salaries, to question statistics?

 The anguish that must have been caused to these families, when the hospital seems to have covered up what was going on, must be horrendous; cold hard reality is that this is going to cost the NHS – and dearly.